 (a) Disclosure template.
 An institution must use the disclosure template provided by the Secretary to disclose information about each of its programs to enrolled and prospective students.
 The Secretary identifies the information that must be included in the template in a notice published in the Federal Register.
-That information may include, but is not limited to:
+The Department will conduct consumer testing to determine how to make the disclosure template as meaningful as possible.
+This will include, but will not be limited to, a specific request for consumer input on this topic in the Federal Register notice.
+The information identified by the Secretary may include, but is not limited to: